srobo/runbook/docs/kit/hardware/brain-board.md

 Unlike other Raspberry Pi models, on a Raspberry Pi 4 the `PWR` LED is fully under the control of a GPIO expander, and when booting this IO expander is reset, causing the `PWR` LED to blink off on reboot.
 On booting the bootloader enables it again.

-But if the PWR LED goes off (blinks) at any other time it means have an unfit power supply/power cable.
+However, if the `PWR` LED goes off (blinks) at any other time it means have an unfit power supply/power cable.

 In short, the PWR LED should be always on except for a very short time just before a reboot happens.